vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 character.

 a\.
-Such they apparently already were to the authors of the Prātiçākhyas, which, while ranking them as diphthongs (`sandhyakṣara`), give rules respecting their pronunciation in a manner implying them to be virtually unitary sounds.
+Such they apparently already were to the authors of the Prātiśākhyas, which, while ranking them as diphthongs (`sandhyakṣara`), give rules respecting their pronunciation in a manner implying them to be virtually unitary sounds.
 But their euphonic treatment (131–4) clearly shows them to have been still at the period when the euphonic